- Travel and Places»

 Planning a Trip to Louisiana

-Planning a Louisiana trip can be overwhelming.
+A trip to Louisiana can be very exciting as well as overwhelming.
 There is so much to see and do!
-I’ve compiled a list of day trips in New Orleans and beyond that the whole family will enjoy.
-I recently had the privilege to explore the charming city of New Orleans, as well as the wonders of nature and life on the bayou in the surrounding areas on a fun-filled family vacation.
+After a fun-filled family vacation to the charming area, I’ve compiled a list of day trips in New Orleans and beyond that the whole family will truly enjoy!
 We were happy to have made very good use of the limited time we had available.
 Each day was chock full of fun!
-I hope you find this list of day trips helpful.

 (Day1: Stop 1)